Welcome to today's edition of the Rush 24-7 podcast.

 No.

-I mean no pauses, no equivocations, nothing.
+I mean, no pauses, no equivocations, nothing.

 No, no, no, no.

-She did if you mean if he asked her, would you stay married?
+You mean if he asked her, would you stay married?

-Oh, she's yeah, that would be a yes.
+Oh, she's, yeah, that would be a yes.

-Been there done that, snurtly.
+Been there, done that, snerdly.

 Oh, speaking of that, did you see Clinton is moving the orifice?